bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% endsi_step %}

 {% si_step Check the positioning %}
-The lighthouse LED should now be shining green and you shoudl be able to see the vizualisations of the basestations with their channels and the crazyflie itself as a blue dot.
+The lighthouse LED should now be shining green and you should be able to see the visualizations of the basestations with their channels and the crazyflie itself as a blue dot.

 Make sure to test the crazyflie position in your hand first before flying!
 {% img basestation status; wide; /images/tutorials/getting_started_with_lighthouse/client_lighthouse_tab_2.png %}